nergalex/f5-bot-selenium/README.rst

    :width: 400
    :alt: go to cursor

+- When element ``solveGRecaptcha`` function is suspended, check that ``site_key`` variable as the same value as the one you found in the previous exercise
 - When element ``loginbtn`` is suspended, add a Filter on transaction to catch it: ``Chrome`` >> ``DevTool`` >> ``Network`` >> filter ``method:POST``
 - "Go to cursor" and then see the POST request: note the ``g-recaptcha-response`` info in the form request